sasha-alias/pgbuild/README.md

 In order to deploy a table described in yaml file to a single instance of database use the following command:

-    pgbuild deploy path/to/mytable.yaml postgresq://user@host:port/dbname
+    pgbuild deploy path/to/mytable.yaml postgresql://user@host:port/dbname

 This will drop a table if such exists and create new one according to description from file.

-In order to take a look a DDL statement of table from yaml file execute:
+In order to take a look at DDL statement of a table from yaml file execute:

     pgbuild ddl path/to/mytable.yaml